Leave a Reply

-And over the course of time, I’ve been a custodial and non-custodial mother and stepmother, as well as a step-grandmother.
+Over the course of time, I’ve been a custodial and non-custodial mother and stepmother, as well as a step-grandmother.
 I’ve lived in nuclear families (my parents are still married to each other after all these years) and blended families and on my own (before and after becoming a parent) with and without kids and as part of a couple without kids or one with kids visiting on the weekends.
 I’ve been in monogamous and intentionally non-monogamous relationships.
 I’ve been through the remarriage, divorce and death of my daughter’s father.
-All this stuff adds up to a lot of life lived in 47 years, and that’s before all that I’ve learned from observing others’ relationships.
+All this stuff adds up to a lot of life lived in 48 years, and that’s before all that I’ve learned from observing others’ relationships.
 Oh — did I mention that I am apparently related to the entire population of Alabama and most of that of north Georgia?
 Lots of material right there in the family.

 People change.
 Sometimes they change in ways that cause them to no longer be compatible with their partners.
 The healthiest way to deal with that, I think, is to admit it, mourn the loss, and try to change the relationship to one that does work for all involved.
 That avoids the drama and hard feelings that come with assuming that such relationships have “failed,” and the concomitant harm from the people involved considering themselves failures.

 Relationships are not about winning and losing, or keeping score in any way.
 They are successful if they contribute to the well-being of those involved in them.
 That don’t have to last forever to do so.